BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/HeartBit/index.md

 ## Conclusion
 And with that you got everything you need to jump into a rave and be the star of the night!
 That’s everything needed for this project.
-With the final touch of the python code, everything should be ready to go!
-You are now free to experiment and make your own music, try playing Beethoven’s Ode to Joy! �
+With the final touch of the Python code, everything should be ready to go!
+You are now free to experiment and make your music, try playing Beethoven’s Ode to Joy!